Manage formulas of Excel files with Node.js via C++

 How to Use Built-in Functions

-Built-in functions or formulas are provided as ready-made functions to reduce developers' efforts and time.
+Built-in functions or formulas are provided as ready‑made utilities to reduce developers' effort and time.
 See a list of built-in functions supported by Aspose.Cells.
 The functions are listed in alphabetical order.
-More functions will be supported in future.
+More functions will be supported in the future.

-Use the Cell class' getFormula() property to add a formula to a cell.
+Use the Cell class’s setFormula() method to add a formula to a cell.
 Complex formulas, for example

 In the example below, a complex formula is applied to the first cell of a worksheet’s Cells collection.
 The formula uses a built‑in IF function provided by Aspose.Cells.